 STEP 2: Reframe the problem by getting curious.

-Step back.
-Breathe.
 Get in touch with your values and what is most important to you.
-And open to possibilities.

 STEP 3: Choose to take full responsibility.

-In our personal lives or in the business world, there can be a lot of talk for months (and sometimes years) without effective action.
-Somehow, talking gives us the illusion of taking action, but many people get stuck here.
+In our personal lives or in the business world, there is often a lot of talk about problems for months (and even years) without taking action.
+Somehow, talking gives us the illusion of taking action, but many people can get stuck here.

-Take responsibility for creating what you want in your life, relationship or business.
+Take responsibility for creating what you want in your life, relationships and business.

 No one can change anything without action.